dependabot/dependabot-core/README.md

 Dependabot Core is the heart of [Dependabot][dependabot].
 It handles the logic for updating dependencies.

+If you're looking to provide feedback on Dependabot's hosted service then we'd love to hear it!
+This repo is the right place to do so - please create an issue [here][issues].

-If you're looking to host your own automated dependency update bot and can write a little Ruby, this repo will provide you with all the tools to do so.
-You can find a reference implemenation of a script to update a single dependency using Dependabot Core [here][dependabot-script].
+If you want to host your own automated dependency update bot then this repo should give you with the tools you need!
+A reference implementation is available [here][dependabot-script].

 ## What is this?